 For a busy marketer, things can get hectic to manage so many platforms at once.
 In such a case, use a social media scheduling tool to make things simpler.

 For instance, SocialPilot is a great platform to create and schedule your content posts on multiple platforms simultaneously.
+Among all its helpful features, the AI Assistant can be a great help as it helps you come up with customized social media copies for all individual social media platforms.

 Apart from social media marketing, you should also use email, SEO, paid promotion, Reddit, Quora, and collaboration channels to promote your content.